San Clemente loggerhead shrike: Distribution and habitat

-Environmental status
+Conservation

 Since the 1880s, the San Clemente loggerhead shrike's habitat has been threatened by domestic animals, primarily goats, imported to San Clemente Island.
+The predation of the shrikes by cats and rats also played a role.
 By the early 1900s, the bird's population had declined to about 20, but stabilized.
 The Navy began removing introduced species in 1973.
 In 1977, the San Clemente loggerhead shrike was listed as endangered by the United States government, with an estimated population of 50.
 Between 1982 and 1999, the bird's population was measured between 14 and 33 birds, bottoming out in January 1998.
 The removal of feral goats and sheep was completed in 1993.

 In 1996, the Institute for Wildlife Studies conducted video research on the shrike for the Navy.
 In 1997, they were asked to come up with a strategy to raise the bird's numbers.
 A captive breeding program was launched in 1992 at a cost of $3 million per year, and new policies were instituted to help the shrike.
 For example, snipers must aim around bird nests when practicing.
 Thanks to the program, the bird's population reached 135 (captive and wild) specimens by 2004.
 In 2009, an estimated 82 pairs were alive; this number decreased to 41 until 2017 due to drought in Southern California.